rehanvipin/coding-workshop/friend-recommendation/README.md

 the algorithm should recommend a list of people based on most mutual connections.

 ## Future enhancements
+Not in scope of the workshop.
+Try it out yourselves later!
 If there are not enough mutual friends, show the most popular people.